Dear SaaStr: Should I Do a Dinner or a Booth at a Big Industry Event? Or Just Buy Tickets?

 So what’s the right approach?
 Well, we’ve done a lot of events at SaaStr and we just want everyone to be happy.
 But we’ve learned a few things:

-* Second, inviting your existing customers to a nice dinner during a big event always works, too.
 If your top customers are at Dreamforce or Shoptalk or SaaStr Annual or wherever, take them out to dinner!
 And ideally, get prospects and existing customers together.
 This works.
 The only problem is that it’s limited to your list and your own contacts.
 So it’s not the same as a booth.

-* Third, just attending a top industry event is worth it, if you are good at networking.
 Of course, you’ll meet some great people.
 Personally, I’m even a bit of an introvert, but I always meet and reconnect with some great people at any top industry event.
+And if you aren’t great at meeting people, attend as many networking opportunities as you can, from braindates to group discussions.

-Finally, note that events have certain economies at scale.
-Not of scale, but at scale.
 When your marketing budget is $50k a year, a $50k booth makes zero sense.
-But when it’s $5m a year, it’s just one piece of a puzzle.
+It’s too big a risk,.
+But when your marketing budget crosses $5m a year, it’s just one piece of a puzzle.
 And in fact, events get more cost-effective the bigger you are, and the ROI should be even higher, because you get more leverage out of all the attendees.

-It all works.
 The key is just understanding if you have the team and resources that know how to do it.
 If you do — back them and let them run with it.

 Related Posts